Train-the-Trainer Courses Directory

 A good narrative can make us laugh, it can make us cry, or it can make us take action.
 Why?
 Stories make whatever they are about real and relevant to the listener.
 During this storytelling program for trainers, participants will learn how to use narratives to set the tone for training, establish a connection with participants, link content to life back on the job, and provide memory aids for recalling information.
 The course covers how and when to use stories, storytelling models, and storytelling mistakes.
 It also provides several opportunities for participants to practice their storytelling skills.

 People remember what they hear for a few hours, they remember what they see for a few days, but they remember what they do for weeks or even years.
 This game design course teaches those who attend how to use games, game-like activities, and gamification in their training courses.
-The program addresses when, how, why to use games; reviews popular game formats; introduces the process of game design; suggest ways for repurposing existing games; provides a framework for evaluating games; and offers strategies for deploying games in the classroom.
+The program addresses when, how, why to use games; reviews popular game formats; introduces the process of game design; suggests ways for repurposing existing games; provides a framework for evaluating games; and offers strategies for deploying games in the classroom.

 This instructional design course marries theory with practical tools and tips for cutting design time and crafting participant-focused workshops that effectively transfer knowledge and skills.
 During this program, we will look at training as part of a larger employee-development ecosystem, explore various design methodologies, walk through the components of a needs analysis, work through a training map, introduce tips and tricks for creating engaging activities and exercises, examine assessments and their value in the design and delivery process, and suggest methods evaluating pilot programs.